 Cognitive behaviour therapy is often referred to as the “gold standard” (David et al., 2018).
 It has been shown to be the best form of therapy for some conditions, better than no treatment in others, having better long-term outcomes for some, and a worthwhile treatment when combined with suitable medications for other conditions (Hofmann et al., 2012).

-Different ways you can receive CBT
+What are the different ways you can receive CBT?

 Cognitive behaviour therapy can be performed individually, in groups, face-to-face, over the phone, or by video.